 5. Double-check your cover letter

 Edit and format your cover letter in a professional way.
 An error-free cover letter has better chances of getting selected.
 On the other hand, one with mistakes can ruin your chances for the job.
 You can use free sources like Grammarly to make sure that there are no spelling, grammatical, or other common language errors.
+Especially cover letter introductions are crucial.
+It not only makes an impression but also shows your soft skills.
 Additionally, you can also ask for feedback on your cover letter from your friends or family members to make sure it is perfect.

 6. Be proactive after submitting the application